robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter14/README.md

 In GitLab, we create a project for our application code, operations, and build pipeline.
 We also fork the operations project as a development operations project.
 For each project, we generate deploy keys and register webhooks.
 We also create groups to match the roles we defined earlier in this chapter.

 For Kubernetes, we create namespaces for the development and production environments.
 We also create a namespace for the Tekton pipeline.
-We add the keys as needed to Secrets.
+We add the keys as needed to ``Secrets``.
 In the build namespace, we create all the scaffolding to support the webhook that will trigger automatic builds.
 That way, our developers only need to worry about creating their pipeline objects.

 In our last application, ArgoCD, we will create an **AppProject** that hosts both our build and operations namespaces.
 We will also add the SSH keys we generated when creating our GitLab projects.
 Each project also gets an **Application** object in our **AppProject** that instructs ArgoCD how to synchronize from GitLab.
 Finally, we add RBAC rules to ArgoCD so that our developers can view their application synchronization status but owners and operations can make updates and changes.

 ### Designing a GitOps strategy
 We have outlined the steps we want for our developer workflow and how we'll build those objects.
 Before we get into talking about implementation, let's work through how ArgoCD, OpenUnison, and Kubernetes will interact with each other.

-So far, we've deployed everything manually in our cluster by running kubectl commands off of manifests that we put in this book's Git repo.
+So far, we've deployed everything manually in our cluster by running ``kubectl`` commands off of manifests that we put in this book's Git repo.
 That's not really the ideal way to do this.
 What if you needed to rebuild your cluster?
 Instead of manually recreating everything, wouldn't it be better to just let ArgoCD deploy everything from Git?
 We're not going to do that for this chapter, but it's something you should aim for as you design your own GitOps-based cluster.
 The more you can keep in Git, the better.

 That said, how will OpenUnison communicate with the API server when it performs all this automation for us?
 The "easiest" way for OpenUnison is to just call the API server.